-Most prior studies have focused on the electrostatic forces, and studying the relative translational motion that results.
-Flying two charged spacecraft dozens of meters apart can yield electrostatic torques, as well as forces.
-Reference 16 using the NASCAP software to model the expect force and torque level for a range of spacecraft potentials at GEO conditions.
+Most prior studies have focused on studying the electrostatic forces and the relative translational motion that results.
+Flying two charged spacecraft dozens of meters apart can yield electrostatic torques as well as forces.
+Reference [2] uses the NASCAP software (NASA/Air Force Spacecraft Charging Analysis Program) to model the expected force and torque levels for a range of spacecraft potentials at GEO conditions.
 The torques are identified as a significant influence if the craft are flying very close, on the order of 1-3 craft radii, but no dynamic analysis is performed.
-The prospects of using electrostatic torques for attitude control is mentioned in Reference 17, but no attitude dynamics are simulated.
+The prospects of using electrostatic torques for attitude control is mentioned in Reference [17], but no attitude dynamics are simulated.
 A reason for the lack of charged relative attitude dynamics studies is the complexity in modeling the electrostatic torques.
-Because the torques are only significant at very close separation distance of a few craft radii, common simplifying assumptions, such as the vehicle capacitance being evaluated using isolated body models, are no longer valid.
-The presence of another charged body impacts the capacitance of each vehicle, as has been experimentally demonstrated.^{18, 19} While it is possible to use numerical finite element solvers to determine the electrostatic fields about a cluster of general shapes, it can take minutes and longer to evaluate a single force solution.
-This is not suitable for numerical simulations of the attitude dynamics a single test run can required 10'000's of force evaluations.
+Because the torques are only significant at very close separation distances of a few craft radii, common simplifying assumptions, such as the vehicle capacitance being evaluated using isolated body models, are no longer valid.
+The presence of another charged body impacts the capacitance of each vehicle, as has been experimentally demonstrated [18, 19].
+While it is possible to use numerical finite element solvers to determine the electrostatic fields about a cluster of general shapes, it can take minutes and longer to evaluate a single force solution.
+This is not suitable for numerical simulations of the attitude dynamics where a single test run can require 10,000's of force evaluations.

-A recently proposed electrostatic force modeling technique, called the Multi-Sphere Method (MSM) is able to provide a reduced order model suitable for faster-than-realtime dynamic simulations.^{20,21} Both bodies are assumed to have a conducting outer surface, such that constant surface potential is maintained with active charge emission.
+A recently proposed electrostatic force modeling technique, called the Multi-Sphere Method (MSM) is able to provide a reduced order model suitable for faster-than-realtime dynamic simulations [20, 21].
+Both bodies are assumed to have a conducting outer surface, such that constant surface potential is maintained with active charge emission.
 The general shape is discretized through a series of spheres, all held at the same potential of the spacecraft.
-Using the position dependent capacitance model of a series of spheres,,^{22,23} the electrostatic force evaluation is reduced to a linear algebra problem that can be solved in a fraction of a second.
+Using the position dependent capacitance model of a series of spheres [22, 23], the electrostatic force evaluation is reduced to a linear algebra problem that can be solved in a fraction of a second.

 The MSM is used in this study to investigate potential feedback control strategies to arrest the motion of a tumbling object.
 This is the first study where the charged relative motion dynamics are consider and simulated.
-One motivation of this work is a recently introduced electrostatic tug concept where charge transfer is employed to create an electrostatic force with a space tug to move large geostationary space debris.24 Here active inertial control is implied to maintain a fixed separation distance while engaging the electrostatic tractor.25 If the debris momentum could be arrested without physical contact, it would make any docking mission with space debris much simpler.
-Other applications include performing general CFF orbit correction where a sub-set of the cluster nodes have inertial thrusting, and the remaining objects are electrostatically tugged.25 The scope of this work considers only one-dimensional rotational motion, and assumes the non-tumbling vehicle (i.e. tug) is spherical in shape.
-This initial study considers the non-spherical, tumbling space body to be cylindrical.
-For GEO space debris reorbiting to a disposal region, the cylinder shape is of interest as many old dual-spinner configurations and rocket bodies need to be moved outside the GEO zone.
-The only control used are the spacecraft potentials which are assumed to be of equal magnitude for each body.
-This assumption is the preferred potential arrangement for an electrostatic tug, and thus has great practical relevance.
-Of interest is can the tumbling body be brought to rest, and are repulsive and attractive forces required?
-Further, if the nominal spacecraft potential is non-zero, as in the electrostatic tug scenario, to what attitudes will the tumbling body converge.
+One motivation of this work is a recently introduced electrostatic tug concept where charge transfer is employed to create an electrostatic force with a space tug to move large geostationary space debris [24].
+Here active inertial control is applied to maintain a fixed separation distance while engaging the electrostatic tractor [25].
+If the debris rotational momentum could be arrested without physical contact, it would make any docking mission with space debris much simpler.
+Other applications include performing general CFF orbit corrections where a sub-set of the cluster nodes have inertial thrusting capabilities, and the remaining objects are electrostatically tugged [25].